 - Hands-free capability for ADA compliance

 Call boxes in areas of refuge are required by law in many states (check your local laws).
-Kings III’s all-inclusive service provides you with the option of a complete package of code compliant emergency telephone equipment, installation and maintenance, plus 24-hour state-of-the-art monitoring and dispatch services.
+Kings III’s offers all customers 24-hour state-of-the-art monitoring and dispatch services for their Areas of Refuge as an additional service.

 Local fire codes include information on area of refuge emergency phones.
-They are also addressed in the International Building Code.
+They are also addressed in the International Building Code and the National Fire Protection Association.

 When managing your area of refuge, you can increase your peace of mind with Kings III emergency communications.
-Our service includes the installation and maintenance of all phones, as well as emergency monitoring services.
 Our goal is your property’s safety and protecting your management liability.
 We’re here to help.
 For more information on Kings III, visit www.kingsiii.com.